gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I was actually gonna lie down.
-Don't think I'll be able to sleep," she went on, prodding the couch's seat cushion before stretching out on it.
+Don't think I'll be able to sleep," she went on, prodding the couch's seat cushion and giving it a sniff before stretching out on it.
 "But we might as well be comfortable."
 She paused.